audrey-roe/Shared/CONTRIBUTING.md

-Certainly!
-Here's a template for a `CONTRIBUTING.md` file for your WinUI 3 podcast app GitHub repository:

 # Contributing to the WinUI 3 Podcast App

 We welcome and appreciate contributions from the community to help us improve the WinUI 3 Podcast App.
 Whether you're interested in fixing a bug, adding a new feature, or enhancing the documentation, your contributions make the project better for everyone.